Ahmed-RA/EZFile/README.md

 otherwise change the SITE_ID variable in settings.py so that it is the same as in the django admin webiste.

-5. Run in project root:
+5. If not already running, run in project root:
 `python manage.py runserver`

 6. Server should be running and serving the web app at : 127.0.0.1:8000